evilgenx/drpg/README.md

 it will print one line of information to show what file *would* have been downloaded if the `--dry-run` flag wasn't on.
 Use this if you want to test out the app without taking the time to download anything.

+You can validate downloads by calculating checksums after download using `--validate` / `-v`.

+You can specify the number of parallel download threads using `--threads <number>` / `-x <number>` (defaults to 5).

+You can change the location of the library metadata database using `--db-path path/to/your/database.db`.
+Defaults to `~/.drpg/library.db`.

 For more information, run the script with `--help`.